luckys-lnz/alx-backend-storage/0x01-NoSQL/README.md

 # Conclusion

-This overview covers basic syntax and benefits of NoSQL databases.
+This overview covers basic syntax and benefits of NoSQL and mongoDB basic syntax.

 ### Learn More